Skip to content

 )

-Agents interact within threads.
-A thread is like a conversation container that stores all messages exchanged between the user and the agent.
+Agents interact within conversations.
+A conversation is like a container that stores all messages exchanged between the user and the agent.

 python

 This loop lets you send messages to the agent.
-Type into the terminal, and the message will be added to the thread.
+Type into the terminal, and the message will be sent to the agent.

 python